 - Move or exercise every day.
 I do yoga and body weight exercises like squats at home, and I dance weekly when I can.
 When the weather is good, I like to get in the water and on the trail.
 Once ketogenic, you’ll have plenty of energy!

 - After the first couple of weeks, I added 2-3 days of intermittent fasting each week, skipping breakfast, which is easiest for me.
 It probably helped me become ketogenic faster, since the body burns more fat for the last few hours of a fast.
 I fast for 16-18 hours.
-This is different from my experience last summer: The added fat and MCT oil increase satiety and reduce hunger pangs, and my energy level seems to stay pretty high.
-This appears to be much more sustainable rather than doing daily intermittent fasting without ketosis.
+This is different from my experience last summer: The added fat and MCT oil reduce hunger pangs, and my energy level seems to stay pretty even.
+Intermittent fasting on the ketogenic diet appears to be more sustainable.

 The next thing I’m going to experiment with is using exogenous ketones, a supplement said to put one into ketosis in one hour.
 I’ll report back on my results.